 Kevin Riggs brings unrivaled perspective and media savvy to the firm’s senior management team.
-He is an Emmy-award-winning reporter and has been recognized among California’s top political journalists during a career that spanned four decades.
+He is an Emmy Award-winning reporter and has been recognized among California’s top political journalists during a career that spanned four decades.
 In this capacity, he has covered some of the world’s most remarkable and influential leaders, earning a reputation for quality, fairness and professionalism.
+Riggs currently provides regular political analysis for Sacramento’s NBC affiliate KCRA-TV.

 Riggs received a bachelor’s degree in journalism from California Polytechnic University, San Luis Obispo.
 He lives in Sacramento with his wife, Karen, and enjoys spending time with their two children and grandchildren.
 In his spare time, Riggs loves to restore classic Ford Mustang automobiles and travel.